 About the District

 The Fort Bend Subsidence District was created by the Texas Legislature in 1989 as a conservation and reclamation district (Act of May 26, 1989, 71st Leg., R.S., ch.
 1045, 1989 Tex.
 Gen. Laws 4251).
 The District’s purpose is to regulate the withdrawal of groundwater within the District to prevent subsidence that contributes to flooding and infrastructure damages.
 The District’s boundary is defined as all the territory within Fort Bend County.
-Although Fort Bend County experienced minor amounts of subsidence prior to the 1980’s, several characteristics of the area raised concern about the potential for increasing subsidence in the future such as:
+Several characteristics of the area raised concern about the potential for increasing subsidence in the future such as:

 - Rapid growth